nitindermohan/Netflix-OCA-Servers-Locator/README.md

 ```

 ### Additional Setup
 Ensure that Python and `pip` are correctly installed on your system.
-This script is compatible with Python 3.
+Note the different scripts compatible with `Python2` and `Python3`.

 ## How to Run